 As someone who has gone through several episodes of depression, and continues to deal with anxiety, Matt Haig has nailed everything there has to be said about the state of our planet.

-Looking at everything that effects our mental health from a practical, easy to understand but tough to digest perspective, this could be the book that shakes you awake.
+Notes on a Nervous Planet looks at everything that affects our mental health from a practical, easy-to-understand but tough-to-digest perspective.
+This could be the book that shakes you awake.

-* BONUS READ – Make Your Bed by Will McRaven
+* BONUS READ – Make Your Bed by William McRaven

 While this didn’t make it in my top 10 non-fiction favourites, it definitely made a good read.

 How many of these have you already read?
-I hope some of them make way into your To-Be-Reads for 2020!
+I hope some of them make way into your To-Be-Reads for the new year!
 Happy reading 🙂

 P.S.
-Thank you, if you are able to purchase any of the books through the links above.
-At no added cost to you, your contribution adds value to this blog! 🙂
+Thank you, if you are able to purchase any of the books through the Amazon links above.
+At no added cost to you, your purchase brings a small commision to this blog and helps it grow! 🙂